hchiam/AssistantAppWorkshop/README.md

-Use Actions on Google, Dialogflow, and Firebase to create a todo application with a conversational UI.
+Use Actions on Google, Dialogflow (previously API.AI), and Firebase to create a todo application with a conversational UI.

 # Missed part of the workshop?